Achiral nanostructures: perturbative harmonic generation and dichroism under vortex and vector beams illumination: Theoretical framework

-where $I_{R_\ell}^{2\omega},\ I_{L_\ell}^{2\omega}$ is the corresponding total intensity of a second-harmonic, excited by {a right- or left-handed} beam, respectively.
-Note that the in this definition dichroism refers to the difference between the excitation by the beams with projections $\pm m^{\text{in}}$ which is connected with $\ell$ as it was discussed earlier.
-However, we should notice that the same $m^{\text{in}}$ can be composed of either of $\ell=m^{\text{in}}+1$ and $\sigma=-1$ or $\ell=m^{\text{in}}-1$ and $\sigma=1$.
-We can introduce analogously higher-order nonlinear circular dichroism~\cite{Koshelev2023-ResonantChiralEffec, Chen2016-GiantNonlinearOptic}:
+{Circular dichroism in the second-harmonic signal can be defined as: } where {$I_{R_m}^{2\omega},\ I_{L_m}^{2\omega}$} is the corresponding total intensity of a second-harmonic {described by $\vb E^{q\omega}(\vb r)$, excited by {a right- or left-handed} beam, respectively, and integrated over the sphere in the far-field (the center of the sphere should coincide with the center of the nanostructure)}. {This definition is analogous to circular-helical dichroism~\cite{Ye2019-ProbingMolecularChi} or circular-vortex dichroism~\cite{Forbes2021-Orbitalangularmomen}, which can be found in literature.} We can introduce analogously higher-order nonlinear circular dichroism~\cite{Koshelev2023-ResonantChiralEffec, Chen2016-GiantNonlinearOptic}: